 Direct questioning entails asking the respondent whether he or she has ever experienced a specific form of violence.
 Before asking these types of questions, a safe, private, sensitive environment is assured and interviewers of the same sex as the respondent conduct the interview.
 To examine physical violence, a variation of the modified Conflict-Tactics Scale, which has been validated globally and used in a variety of settings by the World Health Organization and Demographic and Health Surveys, has been implemented.
-This scale includes a set of behaviourally-specific questions (e.g., Has anyone ever slapped or pushed you; has anyone ever hit you with a fist, kicked you, or beat you with an object; has anyone ever pressured, tricked or forced you to have sexual intercourse against your will?).
-Specific behaviours are asked about in an effort to ensure a consistent definition of violence instead of relying on the respondent's interpretation of what constitutes violence.
-Even when validated questions are administered in a safe, sensitive setting, there may still be underreporting due to the stigmatized nature of violence victimization.
+This scale includes a set of behaviourally-specific questions (e.g.: has anyone ever slapped or pushed you; has anyone ever hit you with a fist, kicked you, or beaten you with an object; has anyone ever pressured, tricked or forced you to have sexual intercourse against your will?).
+Specific behaviours are asked about in an effort to ensure a consistent definition of violence, instead of relying on the respondent's interpretation of what constitutes violence.
+Even when validated questions are administered in a safe, sensitive setting, there may still be under-reporting due to the perceived stigma of being a victim of violence.
 Therefore prevalence estimates will still be a lower bound of the true prevalence, and the ability to correlate violence with other characteristics (including programme participation) may be reduced.